speedata/publisher/doc/manual/doc/description-en/configuration.md

 The speedata publisher can be configured in several ways:

-1. The file `publisher.cfg` in `/etc/speedata/`, in the home directory (with a leading dot) and in the current working directory
+1. The file `publisher.cfg` in `/etc/speedata/`, in the home directory (with a leading dot) and in the current working directory (Linux, Mac)
+2. The file `%APPDATA%\speedata\publisher.cfg` on Windows.
-2. Parameters given on the command line
+3. Parameters given on the command line
-3. Options given in the layout file
+4. Options given in the layout file

 The file `publisher.cfg`
 ------------------------